-Prospecting and evaluation expenditures are costs incurred in the course of the initial search of mineral resources before the technical feasibility and commercial viability of extracting a mineral resource are demonstrable.
+Prospecting and evaluation expenditures are costs incurred during the initial search of mineral resources before the technical feasibility and commercial viability of extracting a mineral resource are demonstrable.
 Costs incurred before the legal right to undertake prospecting and evaluation activities are recognized in profit or loss when they are incurred.